daydream05/gatsby-starter-sanity-base/README.md

 ### Adding a specific package to each project folder
 Instead of navigating through the project folder and doing `npm install package` you have to use this command to install a new package.
+It helps us avoid `package-lock.json` errors on deployment.

 #### Add package to Gatsby site
 ```